melektron/el_std_cpp/include/el/msglink/networking_architecture.md

 An application using the msglink protocol is divided into three blocks:

-- **Network Interface**: This block is responsible for opening, maintaining and closing a network connection to the other communication party as well as sending and receiving protocol data units (here messages).
+- **Network Interface**: This block is responsible for opening, maintaining and closing a network connection to the other communication party as well as sending and receiving protocol data units (here: messages).
 It also manages and updates the other blocks higher up in the stack depending on the network connection state.
 - **Link Interface**: This is a small block which is used by the link to communicate to the network interface for sending data and controlling the connection based on the protocol.
 - **Link**: This block is the responsible for managing the protocol.
 It receives/sends and decodes/encodes messages from/to the network interface and performs actions according to the msglink protocol.
 This part is responsible for performing authentication with the other party as soon as a connection is established, checking protocol compatibility, managing event- and data-subscriptions, keeping track of RPC transactions and more.